 - date of birth, sex;

-- website visit and use;
+- website visits and clicking behaviour;

 - IP address;